-Principle Decriminalisation Decriminalisation (in law) involves the removal of a criminal penalty for using or possessing small amounts of drugs.
+Decriminalisation (in law) involves the removal of a criminal penalty for using or possessing small amounts of drugs.
 Decriminalisation (de facto/in practice) is when drug use and possession is still a criminal offence but receives lighter penalties, such as referral for assessment, education and treatment.
+10

-10 How to put this in practice?
-The NSW Government does not support decriminalisation (in law) of drug use or possession despite recommendation from Ice Inquiry.
-However, you can put "de facto" decriminalisation into practice by advocating for your client to be diverted from prison through community-based treatments or orders such as NSW Drug Court.
-Situating your client's substance use in a broader social and/or health (and not criminal) context can also help to reduce shame and stigma around their use.
-Things to note for people impacted by the CJS?
-The link between substance dependency and criminal justice system involvement is well-known.
-Two-thirds of people in prison are drug users and data from NSW shows that 60% of people in prison report being affected by drugs or alcohol at the time of their offence.11 Understanding social disadvantage and structural inequality experienced by criminalised populations is key to providing effective treatment and care.
+- The NSW Government does not support decriminalisation (in law) of drug use or possession despite recommendation from Ice Inquiry. - However, you can put "de facto" decriminalisation into practice by advocating for your client to be diverted from prison through community-based treatments or orders such as NSW Drug Court. - Situating your client's substance use in a broader social and/or health (and not criminal) context can also help to reduce shame and stigma around their use.

+- The link between substance dependency and criminal justice system involvement is well-known.
+Two-thirds of people in prison are drug users and data from NSW shows that 60% of people in prison report being affected by drugs or alcohol at the time of their offence.11 - Understanding social disadvantage and structural inequality experienced by criminalised populations is key to providing effective treatment and care.
 For criminalised populations, who face high levels of multiple and compounding forms of disadvantage, substance dependency can be both a symptom of, and coping strategy for, managing trauma.

-Where to get more info?
-Alcohol and Drug Foundation Fair Treatment Drug Court NSW
+Alcohol and Drug Foundation

+Fair Treatment

+Drug Court NSW